Korean Number Systems: Native vs Sino-Korean Numbers – When to Use Which

 Conclusion

-We’ve now journeyed through the fascinating landscape of Korean numbers, exploring both the Sino-Korean and Native Korean systems.
+Overall, we’ve now journeyed through the fascinating landscape of Korean numbers, exploring both the Sino-Korean and Native Korean systems.
 Understanding these two number systems is more than just a linguistic achievement; it’s a key that unlocks a deeper understanding of Korean culture and daily life.
 Whether it’s discussing dates, handling money, telling time, counting objects, or celebrating birthdays, these numbers are integral to navigating various aspects of Korean society.

 Remember, the key to mastering these systems lies in practice and application.
 Don’t be daunted by the dual system; instead, embrace it as a unique feature of the Korean language that enriches your learning experience.